 The objective of the early United States Mint was not only to produce an adequate supply of copper, silver, and gold coinage, but also to make the coins more or less uniform in appearance.
 As such, designs were largely similar across the various denominations and design changes took place within similar timeframes.
 The Draped Bust design created by Robert Scot, the first Chief Engraver of the United States Mint, was introduced in 1796.
 The design was based on the work of portraitist Gilbert Stuart, who had supposedly used Philadelphia resident Anne Willing Bingham as a model for Liberty.

-The half dollars issued in 1796 had either fifteen or sixteen stars.
+The obverse features the head of Liberty, facing right.
+The partially visible bust is draped, hence the name given to this design in the 19th century, which continues to be used today.
+The word LIBERTY appears above, and the date appears below.
+An arrangement of stars appears to each side of Liberty.
+The half dollars issued in 1796 had either fifteen or sixteen stars in total.
 The additional star was added after Tennessee became the sixteenth state of the Union in June 1796.
 Interestingly, the 1797 half dollars once again featured only fifteen stars, followed by a gap in production.
-When the denomination resumed in 1801 only thirteen stars were used to represent the original thirteen states in the Union.
+When the denomination resumed in 1801, only thirteen stars were used to represent the original thirteen states in the Union.

 From 1796 to 1797 the series would use “small eagle” reverse design, which had carried over in use from the previous series.
 The design features a bald eagle standing on a bank of clouds, encircled by a wreath slightly open at the top and bound by a ribbon at the bottom.
 The words UNITED STATES OF AMERICA appear surrounding.
 The fraction “1/2” appears at the base to indicate the value of the coin, which is further indicated with edge lettering reading FIFTY CENTS OR HALF A DOLLAR.